 - Do not let your pets drink out of the Christmas tree basin.
 Some trees have been sprayed with dangerous herbicides.
 Some folks put tree nutrients in the water, which can include preservatives and aspirin.
 Make sure your animal friends have plenty of fresh water to quench their thirst.

 - Stockings almost always have treats in them.
-Put them up out of Spot’s reach.
+Be sure to hang your stockings out of Spot’s reach.

 - Yes, having a tree in the house can be very confusing to male dogs.
 Keep an eye out for their possible attempts to mark the lovely evergreen.